 Cycling is convenient, healthy and enjoyable for all age groups including the elderly.
 But older cyclists are vulnerable.
 They stand out in the road safety statistics.
 The busy city traffic combined with high cycling intensities and a wide variety of vehicles on bike lanes, demands a lot from older cyclists.
 Can Relaxed Routes be a step towards a more senior-proof cycling network?
 This concept was developed together with elderly cyclists on behalf of the municipality of Amsterdam.
 Find out how Amsterdam works on good cycling for elderly cyclists.

 The growing population of elderly cyclists in the Netherlands and in Amsterdam, requires extra attention.
 Cycling is healthy, convenient and a source of joy for the elderly.
 But older cyclists are also vulnerable and less agile.
 Amsterdam participates in the national project "Keep Pedalling" to improve safe cycling for the elderly.
 With activities and tips about safe cycling and senior proof bikes and gadgets.

-The Relaxed Routes project focusses on the infrastructure in the city, together with older cyclists, the experts by experience.
+The Relaxed Routes project focuses on the infrastructure in the city, together with older cyclists, who are the experts by experience.
 Good quality infrastructure is of extra importance for older cyclists.
 It must be "senior proof".
 That is to say: without obstacles such as dangerous posts, edges and bad road surfaces.
 Clear and manageable and with sufficient space.